Managing Today’s Healthcare Environment – Competitive Assessment, to Strategy, to Execution

 Yet, it is the federal intervention in the market that causes the greatest turbulence.
 For instance, the Tax Cuts and Jobs Act which repealed the Obamacare tax on those who don’t get health insurance, was estimated to cause 13 million people to drop out of the system.
 The result – an increase in healthcare costs with more uninsured and a decreased ability to pool risks for greatest effectiveness.

 Population health management systems (PHM), strategies discussed in-depth in Fuld + Company’s paper on HealthCare Convergence, appear to be the best opportunity for market forces to advance in light of political uncertainty.
 Like the issue of Better Technology, this element is vast and seemingly ever-evolving, and requires organized frameworks to assess, plan for, and execute against.
 Focusing on market forces in light of the political rhetoric is admittedly an intricate task.
-Yet, scenario-based planning, war games, and similar techniques can help organizations simulate the variety of market factors and craft plans with contingencies.
+Yet, scenario-based planning, war gaming, and similar techniques can help organizations simulate the variety of market factors and craft plans with contingencies.
 The insights gained place an organization ahead of its competitors and allow it to anticipate possibilities, even those of two- and four-year political intervals.

 Disruption in the Health Industry is Obviously Here